Greater Germanic Reich: Role of Northern Italy

 Hitler regarded northern Italians to be strongly Aryan, but not southern Italians.
 The Nazi regime regarded the ancient Romans to have been largely a people of the Mediterranean race; however, they claimed that the Roman ruling classes were Nordic, descended from Aryan conquerors from the North; and that this Nordic Aryan minority was responsible for the rise of Roman civilization.
 The Nazis viewed the downfall of the Roman Empire as being the result of the deterioration of the purity of the Nordic Aryan ruling class through its intermixing with the inferior Mediterranean types that led to the empire's decay.
 In addition, racial intermixing in the population in general was also blamed for Rome's downfall, claiming that Italians were a hybrid of races, including black African races.
 Due to the darker complexion of Mediterranean peoples, Hitler regarded them as having traces of Negroid blood and therefore did not have strong Nordic Aryan heritage and were thus inferior to those that had stronger Nordic heritage.

 Hitler held immense admiration for the Roman Empire and its legacy.
-Hitler praised post-Roman era achievements of northern Italians such as Sandro Botticelli, Michelangelo, Dante Alighieri, and Benito Mussolini.
 The Nazis ascribed the great achievements of post-Roman era northern Italians to the presence of Nordic racial heritage in such people who via their Nordic heritage had Germanic ancestors, such as German Foreign Affairs official Alfred Rosenberg recognizing Michelangelo and Leonardo da Vinci as exemplary Nordic men of history.
 German official Hermann Hartmann wrote that Italian scientist Galileo Galilei was clearly Nordic with deep Germanic roots because of his blond hair, blue eyes, and long face.
 Nazi scholars viewed the Ladin and Friulian minorities of Northern Italy as being racially, historically and culturally a part of the Germanic world.
 Hitler viewed Germans as closely linked with Italians:

 From the cultural point of view, we are more closely linked with the Italians than with any other people.
 The art of Northern Italy is something we have in common with them: nothing but pure Germans.

 The objectionable Italian type is found only in the South, and not everywhere even there.
 We also have this type in our own country.
 When I think of them: Vienna-Ottakring, Munich-Giesing, Berlin-Pankow !
 If I compare the two types, that of these degenerate Italians and our type, I find it very difficult to say which of the two is the more antipathetic.